wayism/org/content/_index.md

 ---
 title: "Wayism: The Butterfly Path"
 description: "Ancient wisdom teaching that all humans are on a journey of soul evolution"
-keywords: ["wayism", "butterfly path", "soul evolution", "spiritual philosophy"]
+keywords: ["wayism", "wayist", "butterfly path", "soul evolution", "spiritual philosophy"]
 ---

 # Welcome to Wayism

-## What is Wayism?
+### What is Wayism?

 Wayism is an ancient existential philosophy recognizing that **all humans** are on a sacred journey.
 We call this the *Butterfly Path* because, like a caterpillar transforms into a butterfly, human souls evolve into immortal spiritual beings.